kenlukas/teractf/Lunch_and_Learns/Jun_2025/General-DontYouLoveBanners/README.md

 ## General

 ### Can you abuse the banner?
 The server has been leaking some crucial information on tethys.picoctf.net 56016.
 Use the leaked information to get to the server.
-To connect to the running application use nc tethys.picoctf.net 62001.
+To connect to the running application, use nc tethys.picoctf.net 62001.
 From the above information abuse the machine and find the flag in the /root directory.

 Based on the text, we need to go to port 56016 first.
-It doesn't prompt to use `nc`, but when I'm given a host and port it's my go to.
+It doesn't prompt to use `nc`, but when I'm given a host and port, it's my go-to.

 ```sh
 $ nc tethys.picoctf.net 56016